ogunsakin01/earth-quakes-analysis-and-prediction/README.md

 # Earth Quakes Prediction Using Machine Learning Algorithms
-This research explores the prediction of future earthquakes by combining tectonic plate data with historical earthquake data using various machine learning (ML) algorithms.
-The study employs a comprehensive dataset of tectonic plate movements and historical earthquake data to train and test different ML models, including decision trees, random forests, and neural networks.
-The study focuses on improving earthquake prediction accuracy by examining the influence of various input features on model performance.
-The results demonstrate that the proposed approach can effectively predict future earthquakes with high accuracy, providing valuable insights into earthquake forecasting and risk mitigation.
-This research will provide a significant contribution to earthquake prediction and underscores the potential of ML algorithms in predicting future natural disasters.

 ## System(s) Requirements
 To set up this project on your computer, you will need to have the following application and libraries installed on your computer